auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 date: 2014-12-11 15:27:31
 ---

-This post is about this setup: OSX as the host system and VirtualBox as the provider.
+The Vagrant setup I talk about in this post: OSX as the host system and VirtualBox as the provider.

-I used to run VirtualBox directly.
-Hunting down and hand-configuring VMs was a pain.
-Vagrant simplifies things a lot.
-There is however some things which will bite you when you really start using it.
+I used to run Linux VMs on VirtualBox directly.
+Hunting down and hand-configuring images was a pain.
+I found out that Vagrant simplified things a lot for me.
+There are however some things which will bite you when you really start using it.

 I'm using multiple Vagrant machines at my current job.
-I use OSX, but the environment has pretty hard-core Linux-stuff related to building C++/Linux distros etc.
+I use a Macbook Pro, but the environment requires pretty hard-core Linux-stuff related to building C++/Linux distros etc.

-I had two pretty bad performance issues.
+I ran into two pretty bad performance issues.
 The first one was that my network speed was pretty miserable, about 70 times slower than the host system.

 It turns out that the problem was with the VirtualBox NAT-interface and